About Our Data

 CNS Excitation vs. Expected Sedation:

-- The pattern of insomnia, agitation, and dilated pupils suggests central nervous system excitation rather than the expected opioid-related sedation
+- Pattern of insomnia, agitation, and dilated pupils suggests central nervous system excitation rather than expected opioid-related sedation

-- This may indicate paradoxical reactions, overdose symptoms, or individual metabolic variations
+- May indicate paradoxical reactions, overdose symptoms, or metabolic variations

-- The consistency across diverse cases suggests a systematic issue rather than rare individual sensitivity
+- Consistency across diverse cases suggests systematic issue rather than rare individual sensitivity

 Respiratory Depression:

-- A known opioid effect, but potentially exacerbated in the transdermal formulation
+- Known opioid effect, potentially exacerbated in transdermal formulation

 - Appears to be a primary cause of death in fatal cases